-- We value our customers as the most important group and ensure that all of our internal processes are customer centric and aimed at exceeding their needs and wants to the point of thrilling them. - We value management by evidence over management by opinion in all of our decision making processes. - We ensure that all our employees are afforded equal opportunity and equitable treatment. - We work constantly to create the optimal work environment for our employees in line with the strongest attention to employee rights.

-- We recognize that our employees are our greatest and most crucial asset. - We recognize and value the drivers of continuous improvement of our internal processes and systems. - We value team effort over individual goal achievement. - We recognize and accept our social and environmental responsibilities and value non-compromised effort for the preservation and enhancement of both.
+- opinion in all of our decision making processes. - We ensure that all our employees are afforded equal opportunity and equitable treatment. - We work constantly to create the optimal work environment for our employees in line with the strongest attention to employee rights. - We recognize that our employees are our greatest and most crucial asset. - We recognize and value the drivers of continuous improvement of our internal processes and systems. - We value team effort over individual goal achievement. - We recognize and accept our social and environmental responsibilities and value non-compromised effort for the preservation and enhancement of both.